mhaut/cloud-dnn-HSI/README.md

-# A Scalable Implementation of Deep Learning on Spark
+# Cloud Deep Networks for Hyperspectral Image Analysis
+The Code for "Cloud Deep Networks for Hyperspectral Image Analysis". [https://ieeexplore.ieee.org/document/8798981]

-This library is based on the implementation of artificial neural networks in [Spark ML](https://spark.apache.org/docs/latest/ml-classification-regression.html#multilayer-perceptron-classifier).
+This code is based on **A Scalable Implementation of Deep Learning on Spark** [https://github.com/avulanov/scalable-deeplearning] and the implementation of artificial neural networks in **Spark ML** (https://spark.apache.org/docs/latest/ml-classification-regression.html#multilayer-perceptron-classifier).
  In addition to the multilayer perceptron, it contains new deep learning features such as Tied Autoencoders, new activations functions and a cleaned up output results presentation.

 ## Installation